McDaived/BFV-EPS-WITH-INJECTOR/README.md

 # Important
 1. Disable Antivirus
-2. Change Gmae Screen To Board or Windowed
+2. Change Game Screen To Board or Windowed